awslabs/dynamodb-transactions/README.md

 1. **Sign up for AWS** - Before you begin, you need an AWS account.
 Please see the [AWS Account and Credentials][docs-signup] section of the developer guide for information about how to create an AWS account and retrieve your AWS credentials.
 1. **Minimum requirements** - To run the SDK you will need **Java 1.6+**.
 For more information about the requirements and optimum settings for the SDK, please see the [Java Development Environment][docs-signup] section of the developer guide.
 1. **Install the Amazon DynamoDB Transactions Library** - Using ***Maven*** is the recommended way to install the Amazon DynamoDB Transactions Library and its dependencies, including the AWS SDK for Java.
-Please see the [Install the AWS SDK for Java][docs-signup] section of the user guide for more detailed information about installing the AWS SDK for Java through other means.
+To download the code from GitHub, simply clone the repository by typing: `git clone https://github.com/awslabs/dynamodb-transactions`, and run the Maven command described below in "Building From Source".
-1. **Run the examples** - The included class *com.amazonaws.services.dynamodbv2.transactions.examples.TransactionExamples* automatically creates the necessary transactions tables, an example table for data and executes several operations with transactions.
-You can run the examples using Maven by changing into the *examples* directory of the project, adding your AWS Credentials to the file *src/main/resources/com/amazonaws/services/dynamodbv2/transactions/examples/AwsCredentials.properties*, and typing: `mvn exec:java -Dexec.mainClass="com.amazonaws.services.dynamodbv2.transactions.examples.TransactionExamples"`
+1. **Run the examples** - The included *TransactionExamples* automatically creates the necessary transactions tables, an example table for data and executes several operations with transactions.
+You can run the examples using Maven by:
+  1. Ensure you have already built the library using Maven (see "Building From Source" below)
+  2. Change into the *examples* directory of the project
+  2. Add your AWS Credentials to the file: *src/main/resources/com/amazonaws/services/dynamodbv2/transactions/examples/AwsCredentials.properties*
+  3. Compile the subproject by typing: `mvn clean install`
+  4. Run the examples by typing: `mvn exec:java -Dexec.mainClass="com.amazonaws.services.dynamodbv2.transactions.examples.TransactionExamples"`

 ## Building From Source